AlexChaplygin/aem-training/README.md

 # aem-training
-First training project in AEM class
+First training project in AEM class/ Without refactoring.
+Just helps to recollect some issues